daryld2239/School_District_Analysis/README.md

 # School_District_Analysis

-Using panda to track school performance data
+##Overview of the school district analysis